cloudnash/DevOps-CI-CD-End-to-End-Pipeline-Docker-AWS-Deployment/README.md

 ## 🤝 Contributing

-This is an internship learning project.
+This is an learning project.
 Feel free to fork, explore, and learn from it!

 ---